thomas-zahner/website/content/posts/i-like-rust.md

 System.out.println(d); // 2021-02-28
 ```

 In stark contrast to Java, the Rust standard library is meticulously correct and polished.
-Rust developers learned form the mistakes made in the past.
+Rust developers learned from the mistakes made in the past.
 Rust is conservative when it comes to adding new features.
 Only once they have proven useful in other languages or in popular libraries they are considered to be added.

 ## Technical debt

 The previous example shows how the concept of technical debt also applies to programming languages.
-In fact, debts in language design weigh much heavier.
+In fact, debt in language design weighs much heavier.
-Once a language has commited a mistake, it cannot be undone without breaking backwards compatibility.
+Once a language has committed a mistake, it cannot be undone without breaking backward compatibility.

 Some established languages have evolved significantly over time.
-There have been many additions when new conepts and approaches got popular.
+New approaches were introduced to replace existing ones,
-Some new approaches replaced existing ones, but they couldn't be removed because of the need to maintain backwards compatibility.
+but the old approaches couldn't be removed due to the need to maintain backward compatibility.
 This leads to conventions and best practices.
 Previous best practices become outdated and frowned upon.
 The language accumulates complexity as its technical debt continues to grows.